danmgs/-AWS.Pipeline.CloudFormation/README.md

 #### 4.1.2.
 IAM Role

-EC2 are configured with a IAM Role having following policies (AWS managed policies or custom inline policies):
+EC2 are configured with a IAM Role with following policies (AWS managed policies or custom inline policies):

-- AmazonEC2RoleforAWSCodeDeploy for the S3 Read access permissions
+- AmazonEC2RoleforAWSCodeDeploy for the S3 Read permissions
-- CloudWatchAgentServerPolicy for EC2 / CloudWatch R+W permissions (required when **Setup CloudWatch Logs Agent**, refer section **6.2.**)
+- CloudWatchAgentServerPolicy mainly for EC2 / CloudWatch R+W permissions (required when **Setup CloudWatch Logs Agent**, refer section **6.2.**)
 - DynamoDB R+W permissions for actions on the users management page on website.
+- Systems Managers Read permissions to retrieve stored parameters.

 ### 4.2.
 Security